juju/docs/src/en/commands.md

    **Details:**

-   A `juju register` command will be printed, which must be executed by the user to complete the registration process.
-The user's details are stored within the shared model, and will be removed when the model is destroyed.
+   The user's details are stored within the controller and will be removed when the controller is destroyed.

+   A user unique registration string will be printed.
+This registration string must be used by the newly added user as supplied to complete the registration process.
    Some machine providers will require the user to be in possession of certain credentials in order to create a model.